omercha/totk-recipe-guide/README.md

 ### Planned features:
 - view recipe information such as recipe id, name, and ingredients
 - search/filter recipes by name & ingredients
-- allow users to create accounts which they can use to track which recipes they have completed and which recipes they have left
+- allow users to create accounts which they can use to track completed recipes

 ### Current tech stack:
 - Frontend: React